VorpalBlade/chezmoi_modify_manager/docs/src/migration/migration_2.md

 There is a [script](https://raw.githubusercontent.com/VorpalBlade/chezmoi_modify_manager/main/utils/conversion.sh) that can help if you have standard shaped files (i.e. as created by the old `chezmoi_ini_add`).

-It will not handle 100% of the conversion for transforms however.
+However, it will not handle 100% of the conversion for transforms.
 The argument list format has changed, as have some of the argument names.
 See [below](#transforms) for more details.